27 January 2018

 It should always be remembered that wind speed increases with height.
 At 20 metres above ground it could increase by 50%.
 The recommendation is that operators carry with them a hand held anemometer that they can quickly check at platform level.
 This essential piece of arborist equipment is available for less than £10 and measures wind speed, wind gust, wind chill and temperature.
 The anemometer comes with a lanyard for all powered access platform operators.

-Always include wind speed in the pre-start risk assessment and monitor throughout the progress of the tree service.
+Always include wind speed in the pre-start risk assessment and monitor throughout the progress of the tree service when using forestry access platforms.
 The hand held anemometer is a cheap practical tool for tree work when operating in the raised basket.
 A quick check will reduce the risk of instability and highlight freezing “wind chill” conditions.

 21 January 2018

 The value of trees to our environment is high on the agenda in managing our atmosphere.
 Often referred to as “the lungs of the planet” they absorb carbon dioxide and release oxygen; they stabilise soil by absorbing water; and provide a home for our wildlife.